Security and Privacy

 - When you register for Northwestern Mutual online account access, we will require several pieces of personal information from you, possibly including your product number and/or Social Security number.
 This helps ensure that only you may register to access your own accounts.

-- Avoid accessing your online accounts through publicly shared computers.
+- Avoid accessing your online accounts through publicly shared computers and Wi-Fi networks.